-ITEM 6.
 EXECUTIVE COMPENSATION

-The following discussion describes the significant elements of the compensation of each person who served as the Company's Chief Executive Officer ('CEO') during 2021 and two most highly compensated executive officers (collectively, the "named executive officers" or "NEOs").
-As at December 31, 2021, the NEOs of the Company were Eugene Williams (Executive Chairman & CEO), Elliot Goldstein (former CEO and President), Daniel Geffken (CFO) and Neil Cashman (CSO).
+The following discussion describes the significant elements of the compensation of each person who served as the Company's Chief Executive Officer ("CEO") during 2021 and two most highly compensated executive officers (collectively, the "named executive officers" or "NEOs").
+As at December 31, 2021, the NEOs of the Company were Eugene Williams (current Chairman & former CEO), Elliot Goldstein (former CEO and President), Daniel Geffken (CFO) and Neil Cashman (CSO).